clawpack/pyclaw/doc/develop.rst

 Committing
 ============================
-Always make sure the tests pass before committing, even if you are not yet pushing.
+Always make sure the tests pass before pushing.

 Be verbose in your commit messages.